 Line 7 - Allocation of tips.
-If 8% (or an approved lower rate) of gross receipts (line 6) is more than the amount of tips reported by your employees (line 4c), you must allocate the excess to those employees.
+If the amount shown on line 6 is more than the amount of tips reported by your employees on line 4c, you must allocate the excess to those employees.
 Enter the excess on line 7.
 There are three methods by which you may allocate tips.
-Mark the checkbox on line 7a, b, or c to show the method used.
+Check the box on line 7a, b, or c to show the method used.